The Benefits of Adolescent Counseling for Mental Health

 How Does Adolescent Counseling Differ From Adult Therapy?

-• Expressive arts modalities for nonverbal emotional processing
+• Expressive arts modalities to support nonverbal emotional processing

-The American Academy of Child and Adolescent Psychiatry recommends developmentally staged interventions that account for emerging personality structures and social-emotional learning capacities unique to teenagers.
+The American Academy of Child and Adolescent Psychiatry recommends developmentally staged care that considers teens’ evolving executive function, social–emotional learning, and emerging personality structure.

 What Are the Evidence-Based Benefits of Counseling for Teenagers?